graphile/bootstrap-react-apollo/README.md

-# PostGraphile Boilerplate - React & Apollo
+# PostGraphile Boilerplate - Vue/Nuxt.js & Apollo & Docker

 This repository will help you get started with PostGraphile quickly.
 It's currently a work in progress, but despite this it should be a good jumping-off point.